 Let’s review the most common channels:

-· Email: Still one of the most frequently used channels.
-Use email to invite people to your events, webinars and trainings, to send your newsletter, and to share relevant content.
+- Email: Still one of the most frequently used channels.
+Use email to invite people to your events, webinars and training sessions, to send your newsletter, and to share relevant content.
 Prepare an email series to share your content and get people excited about your initiative’s launch!

-· Intranet: A Intranet is a versatile medium, and unlike email or social media, content published on the intranet is there to stay – your users can read it at their own convenience and come back to it when needed.
+- Intranet: An intranet is a versatile medium, and unlike email or social media, content published on the intranet is there to stay—your users can read it at their own convenience and come back to it when needed.
 That’s why intranet works well for content such as training materials, video tutorials, case studies or white papers.

 5. Prepare your content

 Now that you’ve framed your campaign strategy, it’s time to sit down with your team and focus on the content.